Skip to main content

 FlexInfer

-Kubernetes-native model lifecycle, OpenAI-compatible routing, and GPU-aware runtime controls for predictable private or hybrid inference.
+Kubernetes-native model lifecycle, OpenAI-compatible routing, GPU-aware runtime controls, quantization, adapters, and artifact delivery for private or hybrid inference.

 Deployment boundary

-Model runtime placement, scheduling, caching, and activation stay inside your cluster boundary.
+Model runtime placement, scheduling, caching, activation, and adapter workflows stay inside your cluster boundary.

 Integration boundary